What is neonatal death?

 Milk suppression – or stopping breastfeeding and expressing – can be physically and emotionally difficult after a neonatal death.
 It can be a few weeks before your breasts stop producing milk.

 If you have breast pain, swelling, warmth, fever and chills, it’s important to see a GP.
-This might be the beginnings of mastitis.
+This might be the beginnings of mastitis, which is an inflammation of the breast that can lead to an infection.
 Mastitis can happen when a milk duct becomes blocked.
-Massaging any lumps or expressing a small amount of milk can reduce the lumpiness.
+Massaging any lumps or expressing a small amount of milk can help with this.

 It’s possible to donate frozen breastmilk to milk banks to feed premature babies.
 Speak to your nurse or midwife if this is something you’d like to do.